-On models with navigation system If you do not properly tighten the cap, you will see a "TIGHTEN FUEL CAP" message on the multi-information display.
+On models with navigation system If you do not properly tighten the cap, vou will see a "TIGHTEN FUEL CAP" message on the multiinformation display.

 6. Push the fuel fill door closed until it latches.

 Tighten Fuel Cap Message On models with navigation system